 Estate planning is an important undertaking with many nuances which need to be considered.
-Feel free to call us regarding any questions regarding estate planning law in Queens, Brooklyn or anywhere else in New York City or to schedule a free consultation to discuss your specific needs.
+Feel free to call us regarding any questions regarding estate planning law in Queens, Brooklyn or New York City or to schedule a free consultation to discuss your specific needs.

 Estate Planning is a strategy to distribute one’s assets after death.
 Usually involving a will, there are several possible legal paths of protecting one’s estate.

 In New York, An estate is all property and assets owned.
 It includes both real property (like a home) and personal property (bank accounts, investment etc).

 Estate planning allows you to make the transfer of ownership to your loved ones as easy and inexpensive as possible.
 With proper planning, estate taxes, court fees, and legal fees can be reduced.